elmorsym1/elmorsym1/README.md

 - 👋 Hi, I’m @elmorsym1
-- 👀 I’m interested in AI and Data Analytics.
+- 👀 I’m interested in AI and Data Science.
 - 🌱 I’m currently learning cloud computing.
 - 💞️ I’m looking to collaborate on AI applications.
 - 📫 How to reach me?
 Shoot me an email at elmorsym@mcmaster.ca